Logo

 Richard Tandy used the Yamaha CS80, ARP 2600, ARP Omni, Polymoog, Micromoog, ARP Quadra, and Oberheim synthesizers from the late 1970s to the early 1980s.

-Richard Tandy has lived variously in Birmingham, France, and Los Angeles, but currently resides in Wales.
+Richard Tandy lived variously in Birmingham, France, and Los Angeles, but by the early-to-mid 2010s, he resided in Wales.